milohuang/reverie/README.markdown

 ###Important###
 Please note Reverie 4 was built from groud up (almost), as well as Foundation, thus there is no easy way to upgrade from prior version.
 Read more about the release on [ThemeFortress](http://themefortress.com/reverie-framework-4/).

+###Child Theme###
+Reverie 4 supports child theme but need a simple step to activate.
+Check out the [instruction](http://themefortress.com/child-theme-reverie-4/) on the blog.

 ###Links of Reverie###
 * Homepage:      http://themefortress.com/reverie
 * Introduction:  http://themefortress.com/reverie-versatile-html5-wordpress-framework/